-The City of Charlotte's Planning Department is the Lead Planning Agency for CRTPO.
-The MPO staff is made up of members of the Planning Department staff, with assistance provided by the Charlotte Department of Transportation (CDOT) (CDOT staff is responsible for the regional travel demand model.)
+The City of Charlotte's Planning, Design & Development Department is the Lead Planning Agency for CRTPO.
+The MPO staff is made up of members of the Planning, Design & Development Department staff, with assistance provided by the Charlotte Department of Transportation (CDOT) (CDOT staff is responsible for the regional travel demand model.)
 Responsibilities of the staff include conducting planning studies, forecasting travel demand and patterns, and preparing meeting materials for and implementing directives of the MPO and TCC.
 In addition, staff provides technical expertise to all of the member MPO jurisdictions.

 How can I participate and/or provide feedback to the MPO?

 All MPO meetings are open to the public and there is an item on each MPO agenda that allows for public comment.
 Anyone may sign up to speak about relevant issues during this comment period and will be given an allotted time to do so.
 In addition, CRTPO has various opportunities for public involvement throughout the year, usually regarding specific projects, programs or plans.
 You may check the CRTPO website at www.CRTPO.org by clicking the “Upcoming Public Meetings” link to find out if any public meetings are scheduled.
 The CRTPO website also has a “Contact Us” link which can be utilized for any questions or comments regarding CRTPO related issues.

 What are the relationships among the MPO, the state DOT, and other agencies involved in transportation planning and project implementation?